 Use a Pi-Zero-EzConnect board and the parts provided to customize and build your own GPIO connector.
 Includes everything needed to make your own customized connector for a Pi-Zero, Pi Zero W, Pi 3, Pi 2 or any other Pi / Pi-clone.
 Soldering required.

 I first made the Pi-Zero-EzConnect board where most of the stuff was pre-soldered.
 I got requests from users to remove this and add that.
-So I started proving them parts.
+So I started providing them parts.
 Ultimately the requests were plenty - made this into a kit that people could order.

 1) Compact footprint.

 2) Fully documented connections on top and bottom layers.
+Please download the datasheet from www.alchemypower.com/products for the details.

 3) Unleash your creativity and customize the way a GPIO connector should be.
 Uses standard 3.54 mm terminal blocks.
-Soldering required.
+Soldering is required.

 4) Includes components needed.
 No hunting around for parts.
 Includes male headers for Pi Zero, 40 pin male-female header, one Pi-Zero-EzConnect board, twelve two port terminal blocks and two three port terminal blocks.